emira2003/bee-mite-detector/README.md

 ## Visual Demo

 The following screenshots demonstrate live detection of Varroa mites within the real-time web interface.
-The dashboard displays bounding boxes around detected objects, tracks infestation ratios per session, and automatically classifies risk levels based on configured thresholds.
+The dashboard serves as the primary user interface for monitoring colony health in real time.
+It provides a clear and accessible overview of key metrics derived from the detection system, supporting informed decision-making in the field.
+Designed with responsiveness and simplicity in mind, the interface presents detection outcomes, health indicators and system status updates in an intuitive layout.

 > *Note: For best results, use a webcam or hive tunnel camera positioned at the hive entrance under stable lighting conditions.*